AlexsLemonade/training-modules/scRNA-seq-advanced/setup/SCPCP000005-samples/README.md

-This directory holds the workflow for pre-processing integration SCE files, whicih includes:
+This directory holds the workflow for pre-processing integration SCE files, which includes:

 - `Snakefile` and its `config.yaml`
 - `prepare_integration_libraries.Rmd`